csfreak/adguard-exporter/README.md

 This is a Prometheus exporter for [AdguardHome](https://github.com/AdguardTeam/AdguardHome)'s Raspberry PI ad blocker.
-It is based on the famous pihole-exporter [available here](https://github.com/eko/pihole-exporter/)
+It is based on the famous pihole-exporter [available here](https://github.com/eko/pihole-exporter/) It was forked from ebrianne/adguard-exporter, which is no longer available

 ![Grafana dashboard](https://raw.githubusercontent.com/csfreak/adguard-exporter/master/grafana/dashboard.png)